psi-consortium/psi/doc/PSI/PSI-ADR/Rejected/ADR011-ui-prototyping-tool_V1.0.md

 ## Decision Outcome

 It was decided not to provide a dedicated prototype UI for the interface, because the maintenance does not justify the little value added by it.
-The interface will be showcased in actual software by SES ("REACH") and CGI ("UCSM") at a later stage.
+The interface will be showcased in actual software at a later stage.
 Appsmith and Angular Material may be considered for other objectives in the future.

 ## Compliance